pi-top/Further-Link/docs/README.md

 ## Overview
-The core of this project is an `aiohttp` websocket server which uses `asyncio` subprocesses to run code or interactaive sessions for the user and provide access to their stdin/stdout/stderr streams.
+The core of this project is a server which uses subprocess to run code and other interactive sessions for the user and provide access to their stdin/stdout/stderr streams.

+The server can be accessed by HTTP/websocket and Bluetooth GATT protocols.
+Multiple simulataneous clients are able to use it simultaneously and each can manage multiple active processes.
+Multiple clients on the GATT server, which is a broadcast system, are supported by including a client id in all messages so that the client can distinguish which to process.

 Files can be uploaded to an application-managed directory for use in the execution.
 There is also a system of additional IO streams, for uses such as video output and keyboard events, which can be used with a Python [package](../further_link/__init__.py) provided with the server.

+The server makes use of `asyncio` for concurrency, using modules such as `asyncio.subprocess`, `aiohttp` websocket server, and `bluez-peripheral`.

 ## Development usage
 The project requires Python 3.7+.
 The dependencies, command line tool and